wp-plugins/backup-wp/readme.txt

 2. WordPress Backup “Backup history & restore” page
 3. WordPress Backup “Schedule” page
 4. WordPress Backup “Advance options” page

+== Frequently Asked Questions ==

+**Why I need to backup my site?**

+Thousands of web sites are being hacked every day.
+Sometimes we think, that putting strong passwords are enough to ensure good security, but unfortunately that's a required but not enough.
+Be sure, if you are a target of hackers, they will find a workaround to hack your site.
+Sometimes we add new records or delete files that explodes something.
+Creating regular backups is the best way to keep the site up and working.
+And Wordpress Backup plugin is here to help you to figure out raised problems quickly and easy in emergency situations and keep your your service up and working.

+**Why should I choose this backup plugin?**

+Wordpress backup is a unique in it's context.
+It's fully functional and incredibly simple for usage.
+Of course we provide PRO payed version with enlarged set of features, but our FREE version provides the whole basic functionality without limitations too.

+**How often should I create a backup?**

+Weekly backups are the best option for you.
+Wordpress backup provides a scheduler which will care everything for you automatically based on your preferences (daily, weekly, monthly).

+**How can I upgrade to PRO version?**

+Our pro version available [here](http://sygnoos.com/wpbackup/).
+You can choose any plan which the best fits your needs.

 == Changelog ==